jrkosinski/SCSecAudit/list.md

 This is mostly about assumptions and design.
 If your contract design has you calling unknown addresses, the first question to ask might be "is this necessary?".
 The answer might well be yes, and that's ok.
 But if it's a completely unknown address, completely out of the developer's control (e.g. msg.sender), then _no_ assumptions can be made about what that address might be.
 //TODO: finish this

 ## Sketchy Randomness
 **Issue: Sketchy Randomness** Whether or not there exists true randomness in the universe is not a settled matter.
-In computing, a level of randomness - while not truly random in the scientific sense - can be considered random enough for a given purpose, i.e. an acceptable 'pseudorandom' value.
+In computing, a level of randomness - while not truly random in the scientific sense - can be considered 'random enough' for a given purpose, i.e. an acceptable 'pseudorandom' value.
 In blockchain, the quest for randomness is quite a bit more difficult, as smart contracts execute in a purposely deterministic environment.
 Intrinsically, there is no real source of randomness available in a smart contract's execution environment, and the search for a solution could easily be the subject of its own book.
 Block numbers and block timestamps have been used to generate randomness.
 These might be ok for trivial, non-critical use cases (e.g. a game or demo in which nothing of value is at stake), but they can be be both predicted and manipulated, and so are not suitable as real randomness.
 In ETH, block miners have an advantage when it comes to randomness.
 A hard to solve problem regarding randomness is that miners can easily manipulate the system by throwing out blocks in which the randomly generated value is not favorable to them.
 Imagine a blackjack game in which the hands dealt to a player are determined by a pseudorandom value.
 Even if a miner can't directly control the random value generated, the miner can just decline to broadcast blocks until he or she mines a block that deals him or her a favorable hand.
+//TODO: read an article about this

 ![Cloudflare generates randomness with lava lamps](cloudflare-lava.png)
 Caption: Cloudflare constantly films lava lamps to generate randomness